Yu-Tsern/DigitalCertificateLab/lab1/README.md

 In this step, we will try to connect to the simple PHP website we wrote to test whether the PHP server functions correctly.
 First, run the browser on the WS node.
 Second, put "127.0.0.1/info.php" into the address bar.
 If we can see configuration information of PHP then we know the PHP service is installed successfully.

-###### Connection test on USER node
+###### Connection test on user node

-Open the browser on user node and visit "jhuws.edu/info.php."
-If it shows you the same web page when testing PHP locally on the WS node.
+Open the browser on **user** node and visit "jhuws.edu/info.php."
+If it shows you the same web page when testing PHP locally on the **ws** node.
 You can now try to install the digital certificate.
 Go to "preference >> Advanced >> Certificates >> View Certificates" in the browser menu.
+If you cannot find "Advanced" in your browser, that is probably because of differences in each version, try "preference >> Privacy & Security >> Certificates >> View Certificates"

 ![Alt text](pic/Picture52.png?raw=true "Title")